 The cable pushdown is best for working the showy outer triceps (lateral and medial heads).
 There is evidence that pushdowns done with a rope are slightly more effective than those done with a straight or angled bar.
 This is due to your ability to better focus on contractions and also lengthen the movement by pulling the rope ends apart at lockouts.

 ✔️ TIP As with barbell curls (below), keep your elbows locked in place and your upper arms perfectly vertical.
-That said, your elbows should travel outward at contractions if you use a rope.

 OVERHEAD TRICEPS EXTENSION